saharmor/supercode/README.md

 ## API Keys Needed
-- Anthropic API key for Claude Computer Use - [see guide for getting your key](https://www.youtube.com/watch?v=Vp4we-ged4w)
+- Anthropic API key for Claude Computer Use _[see guide for getting your key](https://www.youtube.com/watch?v=Vp4we-ged4w)_
-- OpenAI API key for Whisper transcription, optional, otherwise uses Google free ASR - [see guide for getting your key](https://help.openai.com/en/articles/4936850-where-do-i-find-my-openai-api-key)
+- OpenAI API key for Whisper transcription, optional, otherwise uses Google free ASR _[see guide for getting your key](https://help.openai.com/en/articles/4936850-where-do-i-find-my-openai-api-key)_
-- Google Gemini API key for screenshots and image analysis - [see guide for getting your key](https://github.com/saharmor/gemini-multimodal-playground?tab=readme-ov-file#getting-your-gemini-api-key)
+- Google Gemini API key for screenshots and image analysis _[see guide for getting your key](https://github.com/saharmor/gemini-multimodal-playground?tab=readme-ov-file#getting-your-gemini-api-key)_

 ## Configuration
 SuperCode uses a `.env` file for configuration.
 An example template (`.example.env`) is provided with the repository.
 The installation script will automatically create this file for you, but you can also manually copy and edit it: